Malolos, the Philippines

 A woman’s place was at home.
 Their role in society was limited to performing wifely and motherly duties, and they most likely opened their mouths in public only to say prayers.
 Such was the life of the spice islands’ girls during the Spanish colonial era.
 But a group of 20 young women, many of whom still in their teens, in Malolos, Bulacan was ahead of their time.
 They insisted on education in place of domestication.
 That was exactly the kind of progressive idea that the Spanish friars denied Filipinos, more so women, to maintain their abuse of power.

-Fast forward to present-day Philippines, a country that had seen two female presidents.
+Fast forward to present-day Philippines, a country that has seen two female presidents.

-I was invited by the Philippine Heritage Map team to the house of one of the Malolos women.
-Arriving before dawn, we found F.T.
+I have been invited by the Philippine Heritage Map team to the house of one of the Malolos women.
+Arriving before dawn, we find F.T.
 Reyes Street illuminated by street lights.
-Formerly Calle Electricidad, it had been lighted for well over a century as the country’s first street installed with power lines.
-Bong Enriquez, president of Women of Malolos Foundation Inc. (WOMFI), was at the front porch of the Uitangcoy-Santos House reading under that age-old electric light.
+Formerly Calle Electricidad, it has been lighted for well over a century as the country’s first street installed with power lines.
+Bong Enriquez, president of Women of Malolos Foundation Inc. (WOMFI), has been waiting for us at the front porch of the Uitangcoy-Santos House reading under that age-old electric light.

-The women and the rest of the group were “gentle reminders of the fierce fight for the right of women to be educated,” so went one of several informative plaques that hung on the walls.
-It continued:
+The women and the rest of the group were “gentle reminders of the fierce fight for the right of women to be educated,” so goes one of several informative plaques hanging on the walls.
+It continues:

 The women then were only taught how to sign their names and read the abakada or the novena.
 The Women of Malolos headed by Alberta wanted to open a night school following a decree by the king.
 But the friars would hear nothing of it.
 These were exciting times because M.H. del Pilar was here, and so were his allies who fought for reforms.
 There was a propaganda movement in Malolos.
 Women wanted to learn Spanish.